Star Wars: Episode V: The Empire Strikes Back

 Families can talk about...

-Families can talk about how they've been impacted by the heavy merchandising for this film and the others in the series.
+Families can talk about how they've been impacted by the heavy merchandising for Star Wars: Episode V: The Empire Strikes Back and the others in the series.
 Do you think movies are over-merchandised?
 Are there too many products on sale to promote movies?
 Can you think of some movies that seem created primarily to sell toys and other products?

 How is the tone of this movie different from the first one?
 Do you think this is a better film than the first?
 Why are sequels usually worse than the original?